lakshyarawat1/cyber_security_concepts/linux_fundamentals.md

     - Unit : Specifies a description for the timer.
     - Timer : specifies when to start
     - Install : specifies where to install the timer.

+- If we want to run our script only once, we should use OnBootSec.
+- If we want to run it regularly, use OnUnitActiveSec.

+### Create a service

+- ``` sudo vim /etc/systemd/system/mytimer.service ```
+- Here we set a description and specify the full path to the script we want to run.
+- The "multi-user.target" is the unit system that is activated when starting a normal multi-user mode.
+- It defines the service that should be started on normal system startup.

+### Reload systemd

+- ``` sudo systemclt daemon-reload ```
+- After that, we can use systemctl to start the service manually and enable the autostart.
+- ``` sudo systemclt start mytimer.service ```

+### Cron

+- Tool used for task scheduling.
+- Difficult than statemctl.
+- To setup a daemon, we need to store the tasks in a file called crontab and then tell the daemon when to run the tasks.

+## Network Services

+### SSH

+- SSH stands for secure shell, allows the secure transmission of data and commands over a network.
+- Most commonly used ssh service is OpenSSH server.
+- Install openssh server :
+    - ``` sudo apt install openssh-server -y ```

+### NFS

+- Network File system is a network protocol that allows us to store and manage files on remote systems as if they were stored in local system.

+## Containerization

+- Packaging and running applications in isolated environments.

+### Docker

+- Open source
+- Platform for automating deployments of applications in containers.